 When building a business, organizations collect massive amounts of data.
 Using software, they collect from user behavior on pages visited.
 From time spent on an app to the number of downloads in a particular location.
 Data has become the most valuable commodity in the digital era.
 Collecting and understanding such data can give businesses invaluable information about their products or services, and what they can do to improve them.
-However, before business owners & managers can make critical observations, it’s crucial to understand the differences between the two significant types of information? qualitative and quantitative data.
+However, before business owners & managers can make critical observations, it’s crucial to understand the differences between the two significant types of information— qualitative and quantitative data.

 As social and emotional animals, human’s purchasing and buying decisions are made based on feelings more than anything else

 Qualitative data refers to data collected that cannot be easily measured by numerical means.
 An example of this is a user’s feelings or opinions about a particular product or service.

 While qualitative data can be more challenging to interpret and apply since user’s opinions may differ due to many different external and internal variables, having a peek inside the mind of a user can help you prove your hypotheses.